Car Insurance Coverage - What You Should Know

 The changes to the law make it even harder for people injured in accidents to get justice.
 That's why it's wise to arrange a consultation with the Law Offices of Scott M. Miller, PLLC.
 Let us put experience and resources to work for you to fight for the financial compensation and medical treatment you rightfully deserve after your accident.

 Who Compensates Me if the Driver is Uninsured/Underinsured?

 In Florida, all drivers are required to purchase auto insurance.
 Unfortunately, some drivers ignore the law and don't get insurance.
 In addition, other drivers do not purchase enough insurance to cover the cost of most car accidents.
 These motorists are known as Uninsured (UM) or Underinsured Motorists (UIM)

-If you are involved in a car accident caused by an uninsured driver in Florida or a driver without enough insurance, you may be able to pursue a claim against your own insurance company.
+If you are involved in a car accident caused by an uninsured driver in Longwood or Orlando, FL or a driver without enough insurance, you may be able to pursue a claim against your own insurance company.
 Under Florida law, all insurance companies must offer uninsured or underinsured motorist benefits.